NikiforovAll/nikiforovall.github.io/_posts/2026-02-22-building-rag-with-aspire-and-python.md

 tags: [dotnet, aspire, python, rag, opentelemetry, qdrant, ollama]
 published: true
 shortinfo: "How .NET Aspire orchestrates a polyglot RAG system with Python agents, Qdrant vector store, and Ollama LLM, with one command and full observability."
+description: "How .NET Aspire orchestrates a polyglot RAG system with Python agents, Qdrant vector store, and Ollama LLM, with one command and full observability."
 fullview: false
 comments: true
 related: true